Padlet

 There are several ways to join a padlet, most commonly via:

-• Blackboard – your lecturer may share a padlet link or embed a Padlet into your Blackboard course.
+• Blackboard – your lecturer may share a padlet link in your Blackboard course.

 • Online teaching sessions – your lecturer may post a padlet ‘joining link’ in the chat window.
 When clicked, the Padlet platform will open in a new browser window.

-• Face-to-face sessions – your lecturer may display a QR code or a short url on your PowerPoint or handouts.
-To access the Padlet:
+• Face-to-face sessions – your lecturer may display a QR code on your PowerPoint or handouts.
+You will need to scan this with your device camera or a QR code reader app.

 How digitally accessible is Padlet?